discordrb/discordrb/README.md

     $ gem install discordrb

-Run the [ping example](https://github.com/meew0/discordrb/blob/master/examples/ping.rb) to verify that the installation works:
+Run the [ping example](https://github.com/meew0/discordrb/blob/master/examples/ping.rb) to verify that the installation works (make sure to replace the username and password in there with your own or your bots'!):

     $ ruby ping.rb